ElrohirGT/Notas/Satellites/Cyber security in New Space.md

 - **Networking and Transport Network**: Protocols such as Space Packet Protocol (SPP) and Delay Tolerant Network Bundle Protocol (DTN BP) allow for asynchronous data transfers.

+## Considerations

+- Introducing security into protocols adds overhead and memory usage.
+Depending on the mission this overhead may not be tolerable, so security and missions needs must be weighed in the design for an acceptable risk level.
+- The use of security controls also facilitates another risk factor.
+An attack which aims to drain satellite's power, may lead to the satellite to turn off security protocols to prioritize power-saving efforts. **Even in satellite systems which use encryption, maintaining unencrypted connections for emergency situations such as tumbling is important**.
+- Physical layer security achieved through information-theoretic models provides computationally unbounded security as opposed to cryptographic protocols.
+- To protect the keys the satellites use we can use Physical Unclonable Functions (PUFs) and True Random Number Generators (TRNGs) to generate cryptographic keys and IDs used for device authentication, cloning prevention, generating sessions keys, etc.
+- FGPAs and SDRs make it possible to re-program hardware and software in orbit easily.
+However, updates to software, firmware, hardware may introduce vulnerabilities, either inadvertently through a legitimate transmission of the update or through an attacker using this circumstance to purposefully inject flaws into the satellite.
+Use software attestation may be one way to resolve this issue.
+- Operating Systems:
+  - Real-time On-board Dependable Operating System (RODOS) is a real-time operating system for embedded systems and was designed for application domains demanding high dependability.
+  - FreeRTOS achieves memory safety through an inbuilt software model checker called CBMC, the program reasons every execution path through a program on every input searching for assetion or memory violation.
+  - MINIX3 and KasperskyOS achieves reliability through microkernel architecture. live updates, crash recovery of stateful services and virtualization are still being developed.
+- Fault tolerant crypto-graphic mechanisms exist to account for Single-event upsets that may flip a bit on the OBC.
+- Ground Segment attacks remain one of the easiest segments to attack, owing to the use of commonplace technologies across several industries and in consumer electronics, and to tried and tested CNE attacks which are successful in all sectors.
+Network and application security, user awareness and organizational security culture are ongoing problems.
+Phishing campaign which installed backdoor Trojan programs is a common attack vector to gain a foothold into a network.
+- It's paramount that all COTS components come from trusted parties who are held to high security standards, including ground stations.
+- The rise of COTS and SDR products available at affordable prices and the reductions of necessary specialist knowledge have increased the ease of such attacks.
+Technologies such as spread-spectrum and frequency hopping applied at the physical layer to make signals appear noisy or switch their frequency usage with pseudo-random sequences.
+- An IDS or IPS should not be a replacement for secure design and development of satellite systems.